kingsloi/philips-brothers-docs/inventory/Inventory.md

   * Similar to `Images` above, drag and drop files \(files only - no images\).
 Files are automatically uploaded.
 Delete an uploaded file by clicking the red `X` next to the file.
 * ## Stock

   An inventory can have 1 single stock, or it can have 10x 1000 stock.
-All stock is monitored, and its movements are logged.
+All stock movement is monitored, and its movements are logged.
 If you move/add/delete/change a quantity or location \(row/section\), the application will log the before and after of the movement.

 * * **Quantity**
     * Inventory quantity in that location